2030bc/2030bc/v2/DOC_EVENTS.md

 # DOC_EVENTS.md

 Events are domain events that represent something meaningful that happened in the application.
 They enable decoupled communication between different parts of the system using Laravel's event system.
+Updated.

 ## app/Events/Handler.php